junxit/us-congress-bills-109/metadata.md

 - 2005-10-25 — Mr. Ehlers moved to suspend the rules and pass the bill.
 - 2005-10-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9065-9066)
 - 2005-10-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9065-9066)
+- 2005-10-26 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2006-12-06 — Passed Senate without amendment by Unanimous Consent.
+- 2006-12-06 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-12-06 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR 12/7/2006 S11386)
+- 2006-12-06 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR 12/7/2006 S11386)
+- 2006-12-07 — Message on Senate action sent to the House.